kolbicz/CitrixReceiverUnblock/README.md

 # CitrixReceiverUnblock
-Tweak to disable Jailbreak Detection from Citrix Receiver
+Tweak to disable Jailbreak Detection from Citrix Receiver on iOS